vanshaj-pahwa/Covid-19-Tracker/README.md

 # Covid-19 Tracker Android app

-An android app to track COVID-19 status around the world.
+An android app to track COVID-19 status in India around the world.

 Features: